hyosung11/Launch-School/Courses/journal.md

 20:13 Bug in my code, but I can't figure out why?

 20:24 There's something about my code where it won't return a string from `filter` but an array.
 Why?

+## 20220107 금요일

+07:43 I wrote back to Ravi and thanked him for the referral to the GitHub Inside Solutions Engineer position.
+Today, I'd rather be a solutions engineer than a project manager.

+10:41 Laurent gave me some problems to do today and I struggled with the last one about objects and arrays and iterating to collect the right keys and values for the object.